 When considering a new position, physicians should evaluate the opportunity though two lenses: career and lifestyle.
 A good fit with both is essential for professional achievement, staving off feelings of physician burnout, and creating a happy life for yourself and your family.

 In the first part of our Physician Interview series, we provided you with the tips and tools to help you have a successful on-site interview.
 However, meeting with the leadership team and your potential colleagues on the healthcare campus is only part of the equation.
-To ensure that you are considering a job opportunity that will set you up for professional success and personal happiness, also consider everything that lies outside of the facility.
+To ensure that you are contemplating a job opportunity that will set you up for professional success and personal happiness, also examine everything that lies outside of the facility.

 Depending on your family situation, there are different considerations for you in deciding if the opportunity being presented is the right one.
-Ideally, as you prepared your “game plan” ahead of this process, you also took the time to layout the essential considerations for your life outside of the workplace.
+Ideally, as you prepared your “game plan” ahead of this process, you also took the time to layout the essentials for your life outside of the workplace.
 Let’s dive in.